-We will pay the lump sum to the person or people you have named, in the same way as if you had died in service.
+The lump sum would be paid to the person or people you have named, in the same way as if you had died in service.
 If you want to change your nominee at any time, you can download a death benefit nomination form from our website at www.civilservicepensionscheme.org.uk, or ask the pension payroll provider for a form.